 READ THE JOURNAL

-The Consultant Pharmacist® is the official monthly peer-reviewed journal of the American Society of Consultant Pharmacists (ASCP).
-It is the only journal dedicated exclusively to the medication therapy needs of seniors.
-ASCP members receive The Consultant Pharmacist® as a member benefit.
+The Senior Care Pharmacist® is the official peer-reviewed journal of the American Society of Consultant Pharmacists (ASCP).
+It is the only journal dedicated exclusively to the medication therapy needs of older adults.
+ASCP members receive The Senior Care Pharmacist® as a member benefit.
 All articles (2004 to present) are free online for members.